Where a company has multiple ethical concerns, the total concerns percentage counts this investment once.

 Where companies are involved in intensive poultry operations, including managing direct operations which raise birds or managing a network of contracted farmers, slaughtering, packaging and onward sale to wholesalers, retailers, and restaurant chains.

 JBS is one of the world’s largest food companies and exporters of beef from Brazil.
-JBS has been linked to allegations of environmental harm in its supply chain, as multiple sources have traced JBS meat products to illegally deforested areas in the Amazon rainforest.
-JBS has also been linked to multiple cases of animal cruelty.
+Multiple sources have traced JBS meat products to illegally deforested areas in the Amazon rainforest.
 JBS suppliers have allegedly carried out intensive style poultry farming, which includes inhumane conditions and violent treatment of animals.
 Through its subsidiary, Huon Aquaculture, JBS has been linked to the inhumane death of seals by using explosives at salmon farms in Tasmania.

 This is a single sector fund which has exposure to a selection of international company securities in developing markets in a diversified equity portfolio.
 The fund aims to achieve long term capital growth and high returns through exposure to equities of companies listed on stock exchanges of developing economies around the world.